TheHellTower/SteganoStrings/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/thehelltower/steganostrings/badge)](https://www.codefactor.io/repository/github/thehelltower/steganostrings)

+## :bug: Known "issues" ?

+- Slow startup

-## 📜 What it does ?
+## 📜 What does it do ?

-This hides strings into a random image stored in user-file resources then the image is used to get the strings back ! :)
+This hides strings into a random image stored in user-file resources then the image is used to get the strings back ! :
+<br><br>

+**THIS IS ONLY A PoC THIS IS NOT INTENTED TO BE USED as-is in your files.**

 <br>